teddyam/teams-agent-accelerator-templates/docs/README.md

 > application into HTML, CSS, JS, and static assets that can be deployed as a static page.
 Hence features like
 > Server-side rendering, Dynamic routes, and many more do not work.
 The local development server support these features
 > and so it is possible to introduce code changes that work locally but will failed on static export build.

+### Testing in Github Pages

+First create a fork of this repo.
+Then enable Github Actions and Github Pages.
+Run the `Deploy Next.js site to Pages` workflow to deploy to Github Pages.
+Once testing is done in your forked repository, you can create a PR to merge it into the source repository.

 ## Other commands